 Education & Training Center

-TEMPORARY CHANGES DUE TO CORONAVIRUS-19: Effective immediately, all testing will be postponed until May 11.
-Previously scheduled testing will be rescheduled via Test Control Officer.
+Open for testing only.
 For all Training and Education Center questions, please email Hanscom.Education.Training@us.af.mil.
 For all Education Counseling and Testing Questions, please email Hanscom.TA@us.af.mil.

 The Education and Training Center centrally manages administration of all education and training matters at Hanscom.
 It supports long-range Air Force goals for maintaining a high quality force and enhancing professional and personal development, recruitment, retention, and readiness.
 The center offers some of the most advanced methods of training available.
 Students not only participate in traditional classroom instruction but may also take advantage of live satellite-delivered interactive video instruction.